cornelldatajournal/IthacaHousing/README.md

 ---

-## What It Does
+## Features

-- 📍 Maps available housing listings in Ithaca
+- Maps available housing listings in Ithaca
+- Compares predicted vs. listed rents
-- 🏘️ Clusters neighborhoods by price and location
+- Clusters neighborhoods by price and location
-- 🧮 Compares predicted vs. listed rents
+- Interactive Zoning Data and Intelligent Parcel Site-Selection (WIP)

 Ithaca Insights is designed to serve students and renters looking for a fair deal, as well as researchers and anyone looking to understand Ithaca’s housing landscape without guesswork.